 Sitter in 21 portraits

-Born in Bangalore, India, Gopal was a dancer, choreographer and teacher.
-The pioneer of classical Indian dance in this country, Ram Gopal was born in Bangalore, and initially trained in the classical Indian dance style of Kathakali.
-After the War he starred in a number of Hollywood epics made on location, such as The Purple Plain (1954), and William Dieterle's Elephant Walk (1954), for which he had also choreographed the dance sequences.
-After a series of successful world tours he settled in this country in 1954 in London.
-In the 1960s Gopal was a partner of Alicia Markova, having appeared with her at the Prince's Theatre in 1960, in a duet - Radha-Krishna - choreographed by him, which transferred to the Edinburgh Festival later that year.
+Born in Bangalore, India, Gopal was a dancer, choreographer and teacher, who pioneered classical Indian dance styles such as Kathakali in the UK, where he first danced in 1939.
+After the Second World War he starred in a number of Hollywood epics made on location, such as The Purple Plain (1954) and William Dieterle's Elephant Walk (1954), for which he choreographed the dance sequences.
+After a series of successful world tours he settled in London in 1954.
+In the 1960s, Gopal and British ballerina Alicia Markova formed a pioneering partnership, having appeared together at the Prince's Theatre in 1960 in a duet - Radha-Krishna - choreographed by him, which transferred to the Edinburgh Festival later that year.